gobootler/imdb-search/README.md

 ## *Walkthrough*

 Take some time to explore the IMDB Dataset page and understand how the data is structured.
+Create an Entity-Relationship (ER) diagram, and include a `.jpg` of it in this repository.

 The provided `PostgreSQL` connection string points to an empty database.
-Your first task is to populate this database with the IMDB dataset while ensuring any foreign key relationships are properly created / maintained.
+Populate this database with the IMDB dataset while ensuring any foreign key relationships are properly created / maintained.

-You will then create an `express` api in this repository which will expose 2 routes using your newly populated `PostgreSQL` database:
+Then create an `express` api in this repository which will expose 2 routes using your newly populated `PostgreSQL` database:
 * `[BASE_URL]/search`
   * Search route which returns an array of titles
   * Must handle following optional search parameters: